pulumi/docs/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-vm/index.md

 When creating virtual machines, you should consider the operating system, storage requirements, and VM size with regard to CPU to memory ratio.
 Azure offers [many sizes for virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) depending on your workload.
 If you're migrating a traditional n-tier application to the cloud, it's best to start with virtual machines that match your current configuration.

-This article will use a simple example of deploying a static web application on a virtual machine to illustrate the process step by step.
+This article uses a simple example to deploy a static web application on a virtual machine to illustrate the process.
 To get started, sign in to the [Azure Portal](https://portal.azure.com/).

 **Step 1**: